 How Trauma-Informed Treatment Is Applied in Residential Settings

 In a residential setting like Kinder in the Keys, trauma-informed care is the air we breathe.
 It is not something we “do” for an hour a day; it is who we are.
+Our trauma-informed values guide every decision, from the design of our spaces to the way our team communicates.

 Application starts with the environment.
 Many clinical settings feel sterile, cold, and authoritarian, qualities that can unconsciously trigger a “fight or flight” response.
 A trauma-informed environment is designed to be a sanctuary.
 It is warm, predictable, and calming, signaling to your nervous system that you are safe here.
+TIC also emphasizes modifying intake procedures to be less intrusive and ensuring truly informed consent.
+This intentional design helps avoid re-traumatization, ensuring that nothing about the setting echoes prior traumatic experiences.
+Developing a trauma-informed organization typically takes a minimum of three to five years to fully embed trauma-informed values and principles into all aspects of functioning, but the benefits are well worth the commitment.

 Who Benefits Most From Trauma-Informed Treatment?